timcdlucas/translucent_interpretable_ML_review/translucent.md

 The same traits that make machine learning models good at prediction and difficult to interpret also makes them potentially useful in exploratory analysis before more formal statistical modeling [@zhao2017causal].
 The nonparametric nature of many machine learning models means they can discover nonlinear relationships and interactions without specifying then a priori as would be required in more statistical modeling.
 Furthermore, the lack of expert domain knowledge needed to fit an effective machine learning model means they can be useful as a baseline to compare how well a mechanistic model performs.
-Finally it is worth noting that standard statistical models are often not as interpretable as they seem; understanding the results from a statistical model is made more difficult in the presence of colinearity between covariates or when nature's true model is not in the set of models being considered [@Simpson? @gelman? @lyddon2018nonparametric; @yao2017using].
+Finally it is worth noting that standard statistical models are often not as interpretable as they seem; understanding the results from a statistical model is made more difficult in the presence of colinearity between covariates or when nature's true model is not in the set of models being considered [@lyddon2018nonparametric; @yao2017using].
 Therefore, in some cases it might be better to fit a more predictive model and sacrifice some, but not all, interpretability.
 Alternatively, it might be useful to use a highly predictive model to create hypotheses which could then be tested in a more formal statistical framework [@ zhao2017causal].